gimdongwoo/parse-server-example/README.md

 * By default it will use a path of /parse for the API routes.
 To change this, or use older client SDKs, run `export PARSE_MOUNT=/1` before launching the server.
 * You now have a database named "dev" that contains your Parse data
 * Install ngrok and you can test with devices

+#### ESLint for Cloud Code
+* Check Cloud Code using the ESLint: `npm run lint`
+* It's recommended to use the ESLint plugin provided by the IDE.
+For example, the Atom editor and the [linter-eslint](https://atom.io/packages/linter-eslint).

 ### Getting Started With Heroku + mLab Development